 The academic week at Institute of Technology begins on Monday and ends the following Sunday.
+(PMA-IDL modules end on Thursday of week five.)

 IOT has designed hybrid programs and courses around best practices in adult and online learning theory.
 Courses are offered in an accelerated format.
 Therefore, it is expected that students will gain maximum benefit from courses and stay on pace for successful completion when they are participating fully in each week's activities and completing each week's assignments according to the course schedules.
 The IOT late policy supports maximum classroom success.